ghaleroshan/ghal/content/_index.md

 sections:
 - type: intro
   template: intro
-  content: I’m Roshan, a passionate jr. software engineer.
-Eager to learn and add
+  content: "    I’m Roshan, a passionate jr. software engineer. \n\n    Eager to learn
-    value to the business using the knowledge that I have gathered.
-I am skilled in full stack web development with Javascript, Node.Js,React.Js and MySQL.
+    and add value to the business using \n\n    the knowledge that I have gathered.
+    I am skilled in \n\n    full stack web development with\n\n    Javascript, Node.Js,React.Js and MySQL."
   actions:
   - label: Contact Me
     url: "/generic"